Travel in Argentina

 Culture of Argentina

-The culture of Argentina varies widely across the different ethnic groups and the immigrants that settled there.
+Many of our Mount Aconcagua climbers love to explore the culture of Argentina, which varies widely across the different ethnic groups and the immigrants that settled there.
 Largely influenced by Spanish, Italian and other European backgrounds, modern Argentina is a modge podge of European meets American Indian.
 This unique blend gives Argentina its distinctive cultural flair.
 For example, Buenos Aires is often referred to as “little Europe” because it is home to fantastic European architecture in a South American setting.

 Although native Indians once dominated Argentina, the onset of European settlers drove Argentina to be a majority Roman Catholic.
 Catholic holidays are observed on the national calendar and churches can be found almost everywhere.
 In fact, the current pope is Argentinian.